Kapanadze04/Profile-Card-Component/README.md

 ## Summary

 - This is the challenge of "Frontendmentor".
 Where I imported background-img.
-I adjusted its size and position using viewport and background position.
-I also used flexbox in this card.
+I adjusted its size and position using the viewport and background-position.
+I also used Flexbox on this card.

 ### Live Server